bryantvu/HuaweiImageClusteringDemo/README.md

 ## Implementation Summary

 This image clustering demo was created without using any GMS (Google Mobile Service) dependencies.
-The purpose of this demo is to demonstrate usage of the Huawei Map Kit, not a proper clustering algorithm.
+The purpose of this demo is to demonstrate image-marker clustering using the Huawei Map Kit, not to implement a proper clustering algorithm.

 Individual images are downsized and placed on the map as markers.
 When touch events are registered by the Huawei Map OnCameraMoveStartedListener, the psuedo-clustering effect is triggered.
 The geographic coordinate of each marker is rounded to a particular decimal place depending on the current zoom level.